| Barry MacDonnell's

 ¤ Using /dm=90 should fix the underscore problem, and other similar issues. /dm=90 sets the displayed character size on screen to 90% of standard.

-¤ The colon (:) removes the splash screen (which is optional; see WordPerfect's Help <F1>, Index tab, "startup switches").
+¤ The colon (:) in the first example removes the splash screen (which is optional; see WordPerfect's Help <F1>, Index tab, "startup switches").
 Some users find that adding the /fl switch (which causes WordPerfect to write directly to the screen, but which might cause some flicker) solves some display problems.

 ¤ Use spaces between each startup switch.

 This method may also solve the problem where some characters appear "bunched up" or "bolded" on screen at some screen settings, yet the document prints correctly.